Record

 Option 1: Workflow Capture: Utilize this option when you have to show a series of steps or want to show off a flow/process while automatically capturing each click, scroll, or drag-and-drop motion.

 Option 2: Manual Capture: Utilize this when you want to take a single screen shot OR you need to Edit text on a screen before uploading it- utilizing the "edit mode".
-You can also take a scrolling screenshot with manual capture to capture page elements that are below the fold of the page.
+You can also take a scrolling screenshot with manual capture to capture page elements that are below the fold of the page (please note that scrolling captures may fail dependent on the way your product is built.
+When a scrolling capture is successful, you will see the screen panning down as it captures the full web page - if you do not see this behavior, it is likely your app cannot be captured via scrolling capture.)

 Option 3: Video Capture: Utilize this when you want to capture longer or complicated workflows in your product.
 Video capture is also helpful when showing drag and drop functionality, data loading in, or processing times like when showing AI features